navivi/k8s-training/day-3/task-10/README.md

-# Task-10: PersistentVolume and PersistentVolumeClaim
+# Task-10: Persist Lets-Chat-APP into External Shared File-System Using **persistentVolumeClaim** Volume
 In this task we would like to mount an External Storage to Lets-Chat-App pod so we could persist the upload files.
 We will use External NFS server.
 1. Start the NFS server on your VM (which is outside the Kubernetes Cluster)